-Here Jesus declared that speaking tongues is a sign which will follow believers.
-Some have challenged the inspiration of this passage of Scripture, but early in this century there were discovered ancient Greek manuscripts which have proven without question the inspiration of the sixteenth chapter of Mark.
+Here Jesus declared that speaking in tongues is a sign that will follow believers.
+Some have challenged the inspiration of this passage of Scripture, but early in the twentieth century ancient Greek manuscripts were discovered which have proven without question the inspiration of the sixteenth chapter of Mark.